Messaging Analytics

 • Details: Provides access to a detailed view segmented by country.

-By selecting a specific sender from the summary table, the system displays a secondary table detailing message distribution and costs by destination country.
+After you select a specific sender from the summary table, the system displays a secondary table detailing message distribution and costs by destination country.

-This view maintains the same column structure and includes the following additional parameter:
+The view maintains the same column structure and includes the following additional parameter:

 • Country: Indicates the destination country of the messages.

-Exporting the Report (CSV)
+Exporting the analytics and reporting (CSV)

-With the WhatsApp Insights (Full) export, you receive a CSV file with all your WhatsApp volume and cost data, including daily breakdowns by sender, country, and pricing category.
+The WhatsApp Insights (Full) export delivers a CSV file with WhatsApp volume and cost data.
+It includes daily breakdowns by sender, country, and pricing category.
+Users with the required permissions export the WhatsApp Insights analytics and reporting as a CSV file.

 How Export Works: